 The website is purely a representation of my work.
 A call and a visit to the studio are the best ways to explore availability and shop current designs.
 While visits in the studio are by appointment, I am honored to have a small retail presence in the gift shop at the Virginia Museum of Fine Arts as well.

-You will notice there are no prices listed on the website.
-My business is small and intimate, therefore I don’t pursue internet sales.
-As a pricing metric, the smallest item I make is the foundation hoop earring that all of my drops go onto.
-It is 18kyg, ½” diameter, and is around $650.00.
-Prices go up from there.
+There are no prices listed on the website.
+A starting point is the foundation hoop earring that all of my drops go onto.
+They are 18kyg, ½” diameter, and are $650 a pair.

 I work with 18 karat European golds, Palladium, Platinum, and hand selected gemstones of all sorts.
 With the exception of the ideal cut diamonds that I use for their intense sparkle, I look not necessarily for perfection in stones, but for beauty and uniqueness.
 I use a sandblaster to give a matte finish on most of my work, putting a natural casualness and subtle focus on the design of the piece.

 How long does it take to make a piece?

 This is the most common question and the hardest one to answer.
 Some designs take years to ponder, play with and develop.
 Others come more easily.
 Some days at the bench are smooth and productive, and some are ridiculously frustrating.
 Depending on the many factors involved in the process, pieces can take hours, days, weeks or months to fabricate.
 My good friend Ray says “Jewelry is something that takes a long time to get right.
 Integrating technical skills into one’s own sense of style and design occurs over time.”